microsoft/Windows-Camera/Samples/NetworkMediaStreamer/Readme.md

 # NetworkMediaStreamer
 ## Introduction
-The NetworkMediaStreamer is a set of basic implementations of RTP streaming and RTSP server to demonstrate usage of [Windows Media Foundation APIs](https://docs.microsoft.com/en-us/windows/win32/medfound/media-foundation-programming-guide) related to-
+The NetworkMediaStreamer is a set of basic implementations of RTP streaming and RTSP server to demonstrate usage of [Windows Media Foundation APIs](https://docs.microsoft.com/en-us/windows/win32/medfound/media-foundation-programming-guide) related to:
  1. Using and configuring OS built-in codecs
  2. Consuming samples/frames from the MediaFoundation stack of APIs

- The implementation also demonstrates -
+ The implementation also demonstrates:
  1. Using Windows APIs for network to implement RTP video streaming and RTSP server , and using [Schannel APIs](https://docs.microsoft.com/en-us/windows/win32/com/schannel) for secure RTSP.
  2. Using credential store using [PasswordVault APIs](https://docs.microsoft.com/en-us/uwp/api/windows.security.credentials.passwordvault?view=winrt-19041)